 Finally, you will create a program driver.c which has the main() function.
 You should have a Makefile with targets test1, test2, test3, all, and clean.
 The test1, test2, test3 targets, test the evaluation of the given test1.h, test2.h, test3.h expression tree, all make each of test1, test2, and test3, clean gets rid of any intermediary files.
 The grader will switch into your Hw1 folder after unzipping Hw1.zip, and delete any executables.
 Then the grader will type:

 to run the first test1.
 Similarly, for each of the other tests.
 Next,

 ./test1 will be typed.
 This should cause the main function in driver.c to be called.
 As make test1 was used, test1.h should have been included in the driver.c (similarly, if make test2 was called test2.h should have been included, etc).
 The function main should call eval(tree) and then write the output to the file output.txt.

-The next requirement for this project is that each of the make targets test1, test2, test3 depends on sub-targets for each of the stages of the compilation phase test1.
+The next requirement to complete c assignment is that each of the make targets test1, test2, test3 depends on sub-targets for each of the stages of the compilation phase test1.
 By default, if you type "gcc myfile.c" it runs the preprocessor, compiles this, and then links the result.
 Instead, you should have targets like preprocesstest1 which uses gcc's -E flag to output the result of just the preprocessor; compiletest1 which uses the -S flag to compile the result to assembly; assembletest1, which uses the as the command to produce object code; and linktest1 which uses ld to link the objects code together.
 So that you have actually looked at what each phase outputs, after you are done your project above type, "make compiletest1", copy the file evaluator.s to experiment.s.
 Find where in the assembly that FIRST of expressions is computed.
 Make a file first.s where you have copied and pasted this part of the assembly code for the grader to look and at the top of the file say what line it came from in experiments.